sercankulcu/sercankulcu.github.io/_posts/2018-09-04-how-computer-computes.md

 A computer looks complicated from the outside, but its basic operation can be described with a simple cycle repeated billions of times per second.
 Understanding that cycle helps explain why software behaves the way it does — why some operations are fast, others slow, and what actually happens when code runs.

+In January 2018, researchers published details of Spectre and Meltdown — two vulnerabilities in how modern processors speculatively execute instructions.
+Both attacks exploited the gap between the abstract model of computation (instructions run in order, memory is private to each process) and what processors actually do for performance (run instructions before they are needed, cache memory across process boundaries).
+Understanding the basic execution model helps make sense of why those optimisations existed and why removing them caused measurable performance regressions.

 ## The fetch-decode-execute cycle

 At the center of computation is the CPU.
 A program is stored as a sequence of instructions in memory.
 The CPU repeatedly does three things: